riconaranjo/COMP-3004-Notes/Sections/Section 2.md

 **Modelling state-dependent behaviour** is done to show the behaviour of a single object and perhaps identify new behaviour.

-**State machine diagrams** are used for long-lived objects with state-dependent behaviour, not for every object.
+**State-machine diagrams** are used for long-lived objects with state-dependent behaviour, not for every object.
 - **almost always:** control objects
 - **sometimes:** entity objects
 - **almost never:** boundary objects